Last Updated April 9, 2026

 Is startup factoring a debt or loan?

 Startup factoring is neither debt nor a loan.
 Invoice factoring is the sale of your invoices to a third party.
 The money advanced against these invoices will be repaid by your customers.
-However, altLINE is a recourse factor, so you may need to pay the cash advance back if your customer fails to pay their invoice.

 Do you offer non-recourse startup factoring?